marinehadd/aws-cloudops-networking/content/Day 3 - AWS Advanced Networking/LAB.md

 Now the architecture is set up.
 You can try ssh to the instances and try to ping them.

 **Test public connectivity to your public instance:**
+- open the .pem key you have downloaded earlier in the text editor and copy everything that is inside of the file.
 - Open a terminal window, ssh in to the Ec2 instance in the Private subnet of the VPC 1.
+- then ssh into the private instance in the same VPC 1.
+We need to add an ssh key to connect.
+We will need a security key to connect to the instance.
+Let's create it.
+In the console type:
+- vim *nameofthepublickeyfortheinstance.pem*
+- paste there the content of the .pem file you have downloaded
+- quit vim with ESC, :, wq
+- chmod 400 *nameofthepublickeyfortheinstance.pem*
+- Connect to the instance in the private subnet of the VPC 1.
+- ssh -i  *nameofthepublickeyfortheinstance.pem* ec2-user@privateIPof the instance
 - *ping* the private IP address of your instance  in the VPC 2 ( *ping X.X.X.X* )